Lisa Lindstrom

 Lisa A. Lindstrom (August 12, 1912 – June 22, 1994), also known by her married name Lisa Olson, was an American competition swimmer who swam for the Women's Swimming Association of New York, and New York University, and represented the United States at the 1928 Summer Olympics in Amsterdam, where she had a tie for fifth place in the finals of the 100-meter backstroke.

 Lindstrom was born on August 12, 1912 in New Jersey to Sigfrid and Kristina (Jondotter) Lindstrom, but the family moved to New York in Lisa's youth.
-Lindstorm learned to swim by the age of three at Brookyn's Sea Gate and Poverty Beach in Brooklyn's Gravesend Bay.
+Lindstorm learned to swim by the age of three at Brooklyn's Sea Gate and Poverty Beach in Brooklyn's Gravesend Bay.
 Lindstrom began swimming competition before High School, and at 12 attended a meet in Indianapolis with the Women's Swimming Association where she won her first race.

 At an early age, Lindstrom began serious training with the Women's Swimming Association (WSA) in Brooklyn, New York, coached by Louis Handley and founded by Charlotte Epstein.
 Eleanor Holm, a U.S. team member of Lindstrom's at the 1928 Olympics, had also been coached by Handley at the WSA.

 In July 1928, at the Women's National Championships in Rockaway Beach, New York, Lindstrom swam the 220-yard backstroke in 3:03.4, breaking the year-old record of her WSA teammate Adelaide Lambert by over seven seconds.